Back Pain Clinic, Specialists in Osteopathy, Chiropractic and Massage

 Neck Exercises

-The good news is that a combination of stretching and strengthening exercises along with the awareness of your posture on a daily basis, will help manage the weight of your head and therefore restore better posture.
+The good news is that stretching and strengthening exercises help.
+Being aware of your posture daily also makes a difference.
+Together, they help manage the weight of your head and restore better posture.

 Chin Tuck